-With news emerging that a Spice Girls reunion might be in the works though the jury’s out on whether Victoria Beckham will join the other four now’s a great time to reminisce back on all the memories that made us fall in love with the fab five.
+With news emerging that a reunion might be in the works, though the jury’s out on whether Victoria Beckham will join the other four, now’s a great time to reminisce back on all the memories that made us fall in love with the Spice Girls.

-Just kidding, it’s time to rank ‘em and decide who is the best.
+Just kidding, it’s time to rank ‘em and decide which Spice Girl is the best.
 The criteria for this test are simple personality, vocal chops, style, and general iconic-ness, each scored out of a possible 10 points.

 5. Emma Bunton AKA “Baby Spice”

 With one of the group’s smaller voices and meeker personalities, Baby Spice (Emma Bunton) brought no shortage of pink-soaked frocks and platform shoes to the group but little else.
-With the other members serving vocals, personality and sass, at some point, the lollipops and mini-backpacks just don’t seem to cut it.
-While the rest of the girls’ aesthetics seemed like they could one day lend themselves to solo stardom, being infant-like never seemed like a marketable trait outside the confines of the group as has been proven by history.
+With the other Spice Girls serving vocals, personality and sass, at some point, the lollipops and mini-backpacks just don’t seem to cut it.
+While the rest of the members’ aesthetics seemed like they could one day lend themselves to solo stardom, being infant-like never seemed like a marketable trait outside the confines of the group, as has been proven by history.

 Vocal chops: 4/10

 Though Posh Spice (Victoria Beckham, née Adams) served some major ~lewks~ during her Spice Girls tenure, her contributions to the groups’ songbook lacked.
 Nowhere was it more obvious that Beckham was often an afterthought then on the radio single for “2 Become 1,” where Geri Halliwell lost two lines of song so that listeners could hear Beckham’s solo voice.
 Beckham gets extra points for her performance in Spice World, though.
 It was more comically broad and engaging than most of the other girls sans Halliwell, that is.

 3. Melanie Brown AKA “Scary Spice”